seanwu1105/purdue-cs536-labs/lab2/v1/README.md

 ### `mypingsrv.c`

 The source of `mypingsrv`.
-After starting running with assigned IP address and port number, `mypingsrv` wait for a UDP package.
+After starting running with the assigned IP address and port number, `mypingsrv` waits for a UDP package.
 After executing the predefined behavior according to the pinging message, `mypingsrv` will send back the message to `mypingcli`.

 ### `read_config.c`